cjdbarlow/bedside-notebook/anaesthesia/gensurg/thyroid.md

 * A
 	* Goitre
 		* Retrosternal
-			* >50% of goitres are retrosterenal
+			* ⩾50% of goitres are retrosternal
 			Associated with increased rate of complications.
 			* 90% have airway issues
 			* 1/3rd have dysphagia.